-Over a five-year period, BCNI will provide Irish blood cancer patients with access to novel and innovative cancer treatments through early phase clinical trials (Phase I/II) in cancer care centres in Galway, Cork and Dublin.
+Since beginning in 2014, BCNI has grown to provide Irish blood cancer patients access to novel and innovative cancer treatments through early phase clinical trials (Phase I/II) in cancer care centres in Galway, Cork and Dublin.

 Clinical trials are designed to develop and test new and improved ways to treat cancer patients; help prevent a return of cancer; and improve comfort and quality of life for people with cancer.
 Advances in treatments for blood cancers depend on clinical trials of new therapies or new combinations of therapies.
-Many of these trials will be conducted in collaboration with the Irish Clinical Oncology Research Group (ICORG).
+Many of these trials will be conducted in collaboration with Cancer Trials Ireland.

 BCNI Biobank and Registry